About Nine of Swords

 Some key symbols in the Nine of Swords Tarot Card Meaning:

-Logic tells us the presence of black indicates the absence of light.
+Black: Logic tells us the presence of black indicates the absence of light.
 We may be in the dark as to our true understanding of a situation.
-Or, maybe we don't want to see the light at all, preferring anonymity with ourselves and those around us.
+Or, maybe we don’t want to see the light at all, preferring anonymity with ourselves and those around us.
 Contrarily, black can also provide a theater of expression.
 With no distraction, complete surrender to the abyss is our only option.
 Which is the case in your reading?
-Check out more on Tarot color symbolism here.
+Get more about color meanings in the Tarot here.

 Questions the Nine of Swords asks of us